Table of Contents

 Unhealthy Reasons to Leave a Church

 Just like there are valid reasons to leave a church, there are also not-so-valid reasons.
 Churches are meant to be a place where we can cultivate deep fellowship and loving personal relationships.
 Believers are meant to develop trust in one another, hold each other accountable, and work together to serve and share the gospel with their communities.
-These endeavors take time, and they are hindered if Christians are constantly “church hopping.”
-Loyal and committed members are necessary for a church to thrive.
+These endeavors take time, and they are hindered if Christians are constantly changing churches.
+Committed members are necessary for a church to thrive.
 Because of the value of staying with the same group of believers, the validity of our reasons for leaving should be carefully considered.

-Never leave a church out of spitefulness, resentment, or bitterness.
-If you’re struggling with these sins, you may need to change churches in order to heal, but let the main goal be spiritual growth and nourishment—not an opportunity to reject or get back at those who have hurt you.
-Before you leave any church, check your heart and ask yourself if there’s anyone attending there who you’d be adverse to helping if they needed a favor, or whom you cringe at the thought of shaking hands/hugging.
+If you’re struggling with resentment or bitterness, you may need to change churches in order to heal, but let the main goal be spiritual growth and nourishment (rather than a way to get back at someone, etc.).
+Before you leave any church, check your heart and ask yourself if there’s anyone attending there who you’d be adverse to helping if they needed a favor.
 Christ called us to love everyone as we love ourselves—saint, sinner, and hypocrites.
-Be the bigger person and make sure there’s no one you’re harboring a grudge against.
-To do so only hurts you, and in and of itself, it’s a bad reason to leave a church.
+Make sure there’s no one you’re harboring a grudge against.
+To do so only hurts you, and in and of itself, it’s not a great reason to leave a church.

 Never leave a church just because you don’t like what they teach if you believe that what they teach is true.
 For example, if your church teaches against leaving your spouse to marry someone else, and you know that teaching is backed by scripture, it would be wrong to start attending a church where this is not emphasized just because you want out of your marriage.
 The Bible has a lot of teachings about sexuality, purity, family, the value of life, etc. that are unpopular in our culture.
 Perhaps you feel the need to go to a church where these issues are taught and handled in a better way, but you should never leave just because they are being taught.
 To do so it is a step back from God’s Word and a dangerous path to start down.